HusterHope/site-academic/content/publication/2021-MM-Pose3D-RIE/index.md

 ---
-title: "GazeTance Guidance: Gaze and Distance-Based Content Presentation for Virtual Museum"
+title: "Improving Robustness and Accuracy via Relative Information Encoding in 3D Human Pose Estimation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here